 Notre Dame rector: Fragile cathedral might not be saved

-The rector of Notre Dame Cathedral says the Paris landmark is still so fragile that there's a "50 percent chance" the structure might not be entirely saved, because scaffolding installed before this year's fire is threatening the vaults of the Gothic monument.
-Monsignor Patrick Chauvet said restoration work isn't likely to begin until 2021 — and described his "heartache" at not being able to celebrate Christmas services inside Notre Dame this year, for the first time since the French Revolution.
+The rector of Notre Dame Cathedral says the Paris landmark is still so fragile that there's a "50 percent chance" the structure might not be saved because scaffolding installed before this year's fire is threatening the vaults of the Gothic monument.
+Monsignor Patrick Chauvet said restoration work isn't likely to begin until 2021 — and described his "heartache" that Notre Dame couldn't hold Christmas services this year, for the first time since the French Revolution.

-He estimated it would take another three years after that to make it safe enough for people to re-enter the cathedral, but that the full restoration will take longer.
+Chauvet estimated it would take another three years after that to make it safe enough for people to re-enter the cathedral, but that the full restoration will take longer.
 President Emmanuel Macron has said he wants it rebuilt by 2024 when Paris hosts the Olympics, but experts have questioned whether that time frame is realistic.
+Another reason it's still too dangerous to host religious services inside Notre Dame: The fire released tons of toxic lead dust, and authorities are working to clean it up and assess related health risks.

+Notre Dame's symbolism reaches far and wide.
+Church officials estimated 2 million people from around the world visited the cathedral during the holiday season.
+Tourists can photograph it from nearby embankments, but they can no longer hear its organs or get a close view of its stone carvings and masterpiece rose windows.
+The vast forecourt is barricaded, barren of its Christmas tree.

-Unable to celebrate Christmas in Notre Dame this year, its congregation, clergy, and choir decamped to the Saint-Germain l'Auxerrois Church across from the Louvre Museum instead.
-Parishioners at Christmas Eve Mass shared sorrow about the fire, but also a feeling of solidarity.
+But its congregation, clergy, and choir are keeping its spirit alive and decamped Christmas celebrations to the Saint-Germain l'Auxerrois Church across from the Louvre Museum instead.
+Parishioners shared sorrow about the fire, but also a feeling of solidarity.

 "I remember my mother told me that she was watching TV and that there was a fire at Notre Dame.
 I told her 'it's not possible,' and I took my bike, and when I arrived I was crying," said Jean-Luc Bodam, a Parisian engineer who used to cross town to attend services at the cathedral.
 "We are French, we are going to try to rebuild Notre Dame as it was before because it is a symbol," he said.